sbalot/EpicSHACLVisualizer/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

+This project was developed as a part of ongoing research in SHACL rules for validating building models in the AEC domain.

 Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`

 <p align="right">(<a href="#top">back to top</a>)</p>